fanout/js-grip/README.md

 - A number of classes whose fields had previously been public now hold them privately; those values must now be accessed through accessor functions.
 - The `isWsOverHttp()` and `getWebSocketContextFromReq()` functions now work with `Request` objects rather than Node.js's `IncomingMessage` objects.
-Versions of these functions that work with `IncomingMessage` are available from `"@fanoutio/grip/node"`.
+   - Versions of these functions that work with `IncomingMessage` are available as `isNodeReqWsOverHttp` and `getWebSocketContextFromNodeReq`.
+These are exported from `@fanoutio/grip/node`, and are also exported from `@fanoutio/grip` when the condition `"node"` is present when resolving imports.

 For detailed breaking changes, see the [detailed list](#detailed-breaking-changes).